microsoft/azurechat/docs/4-deploy-to-azure.md

 ## 🧬 Fork the repository

-Fork this repository to your own organisation so that you can execute GitHub Actions against your own Azure Subscription.
+If you haven't already, fork this repository to your own organisation so that you can execute GitHub Actions against your own Azure Subscription.
+This allows you to edit the code, customise it to your needs, and maintain control over the deployment process.

 ## 🗝️ Configure secrets in your GitHub repository